MicrosoftDocs/sql-docs/docs/2014/database-engine/point.md

 ms.assetid: 2a596ec4-8b2f-4962-bcb4-e5c8f77edad5
 caps.latest.revision: 19
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Point
-  In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] spatial data, a `Point` is a 0-dimensional object representing a single location and may contain Z (elevation) and M (measure) values.
+  In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] spatial data, a `Point` is a 0-dimensional object representing a single location and may contain Z (elevation) and M (measure) values.

 ## Geography Data Type
  The Point type for the geography data type represents a single location where *Lat* represents latitude and *Long* represents longitude.
 The values for latitude and longitude are measured in degrees.
 Values for latitude always lie in the interval [-90, 90], and values that are inputted outside this range will throw an exception.
 Values for longitude always lie in the interval (-180, 180], and values inputted outside this range are wrapped around to fit in this range.
 For example, if 190 is inputted for longitude, then it will be wrapped to the value -170. *SRID* represents the spatial reference ID of the **geography** instance that you wish to return.